Parental Guide to Sneaky Camera Apps

 Nevertheless, the other part of the reason kids use such apps is the fact that sexting phenomenon is becoming more and more widespread among students of middle and high school.
 This dangerous behavior originates from the desire of kids to explore themselves and their sexuality (which is a normal part of growing up).

 However, the danger lies in the nature of the Internet itself – kids don’t get that once you share a photo you have no more control over it.
 And the consequences of their deeds may influence a great number of people.

 If you suspect your teenager might be using one of the sneaky apps, open dialogue is the only tool you should use – show your kids that you respect their privacy and find out the reasons for hiding anything.

-Parental control software installed on your children’s devices will be of help here.
+Android phone tracking software installed on your children’s devices will be of help here.
 They will show you all activities they perform on their smartphones and tablets, and help you reveal hidden and misgiving ones.